The Agency (2024 TV series): Development

+The Agency is based on The Bureau, a French espionage show created, directed and produced by Éric Rochant.
+The storyline of its first two seasons closely follows that of The Bureau.
+The Agency initially had the title of The Department.

-The project received a straight to series order from Showtime, now known as the Paramount+ with Showtime channel which is a part of the Showtime Networks portfolio, in February 2023.
-It is based on The Bureau a French espionage show created, directed and produced by Eric Rochant.
-It initially had the title of The Department.
+An American remake of The Bureau was first announced in April 2017, developed by Pascal Breton's Federation Entertainment.
+In February 2023, the project received a straight-to-series order from Showtime, now known as the Paramount+ with Showtime channel which is a part of the Showtime Networks portfolio.

 The series is produced by George Clooney and Grant Heslov's Smokehouse Pictures, MTV Entertainment Studios and 101 Studios.
-It is executive produced by Keith Cox and Nina L. Diaz of MTVE Studios, David C. Glasser, Ron Burkle, David Hutkin and Bob Yari of 101 Studios, Alex Berger for The Originals Productions in France, and Ashley Stern and Pascal Breton for the Paris-based company Federation Studios/Federation Entertainment of America.
+It is executive produced by Keith Cox and Nina L. Diaz of MTVE Studios, David C. Glasser, Ron Burkle, David Hutkin and Bob Yari of 101 Studios, Alex Berger for The Originals Productions in France, and Ashley Stern and Pascal Breton for Federation Studios/Federation Entertainment of America.

-Joe Wright is set to direct the first two episodes with Jez Butterworth and John-Henry Butterworth writing all 10 episodes.
+Joe Wright directed the first two episodes with Jez Butterworth and John-Henry Butterworth writing all 10 episodes for season one.
 Clooney was originally set to direct.

 In December 2024, the series was renewed for a second season.
-In June 2025, it reported that the second season is retitled as The Agency: Central Intelligence.
+In June 2025, it was reported that the second season would be retitled The Agency: Central Intelligence.
+The Central Intelligence suffix was dropped prior to the release of second season.